webosose/website/content/en/docs/guides/setup/setting-up-google-assistant.md

     3. Type a name of your project and click **Create project**.

 You just created a new Actions Console project.
 For your convenience, keep this page open and go to the next step.
-We will register a device in [Register the Device Model]({{< relref "#register-the-device-model">}}).
+We will register a device in [Registering the Device Model]({{< relref "#registering-the-device-model">}}).

 ## Enabling Google Assistant API